phoenix850508/random_serial_number/README.md

 1. Please ensure Python 3 and pip3 are well installed in your local environment.
 2. Find a folder where you want to put this project, open Terminal, and run the command for cloning.
 Enter:
 <br/> `git clone https://github.com/phoenix850508/random_serial_number.git`
-3. Open your terminal, and change the directory to the livescore folder.
+3. Open your terminal, and change the directory to the random_serial_number folder.
 Enter:
 <br/> `cd random_serial_number`
 4. Run the command to use generate random number excel sheet:
 <br/> `python3 generator_excel.py`